-Fowl, such as chicken, ducks, and geese, along with eels and eggs, provide additional protein.
-Beef and pork are enjoyed only by the wealthy or on special occasions such as at weddings or festivals.
+On the other hand, we also eat lots of meats suchs as geese, ducks, chickens, pork, along with eels and eggs, which provides additional protein.
+Beef and seafood are only used in some special occasions such as at weddings or festivals.

-The Vietnamese eat with chopsticks, and typically dine while sitting on a mat on the floor.
+We eat with chopsticks and sit on a mat on the floor in the old days.
+But lots of families eat on chairs and tables like Westerner.
+But when there are many guests coming for a meal without having enough chair, they will sit on a mat.
 Vietnamese eat loudly, slurping, sucking, chomping.
 Such table noises are not considered bad manners; they are considered evidence that people are enjoying their food.

 By reading this article, we hope that you have gained in-depth understanding of what to eat in Vietnam as a local.
 On the other hand, you may interested in Hanoi Home cooking class to experience authentic local foods with Hanoi Eco Tour